 - how gender and diversity are represented

 - whether playing video games is interfering with other parts of your child’s life

-- how many players games are designed for.
+- how many players the games are designed for

 Video games can improve your child’s: